amcginlay/ops-manager-automation/README.md

 ## Prerequisites

 Stop!
 You don't get something for nothing.
-You need to do some important groundwork first.
-Make sure you follow these links first.
+You need to do some important groundwork first so make sure you follow these steps.

 You will need:
 - A pristine GCP project